Times change and my website needed to change too. To see the 2020 update of this page click this link

 Providing novel (new) protein and carbohydrate sources is an option for you when you prepare your pet food yourself.
 But pets that have a tendency to food allergies often become allergic to the new foods over time.
 When that occurs, it is time to change ingredients.
 Remember, the ingredients in ordinary pet treats and table scraps can be enough to cause problems in food allergy-prone pets.
 Hypoallergenic treats can be made at home.
 All family members have to cooperate and not sneak the pet their favorite snacks.

-Feline digestive health problems that often respond favorably to diet change include IBD , Triad Disease , diabetes and certain types of early lymphoma (Dont make guesses about your cat's health problems - many other things can cause a cat to vomit or loose weight) .
-Cats with these inflammatory problems will usually benefit from a balanced nutrient diet prepared from human-quality ingredients that contains minimal amounts of grain products.
+Feline digestive health problems that often respond favorably to diet change include IBD , Triad Disease , diabetes and certain types of early lymphoma (Don't make guesses about your cat's health problems - many other things can cause a cat to vomit or loose weight) .
+Cats with these inflammatory problems will usually benefit from a balanced nutrient diet prepared from human-quality ingredients that contains minimal amounts of grain and starch-containing products.
 We humans tend to think about consuming a "bland" diet or withholding solid foods for a few days when we have digestive upsets.
-But "bland" is often a synonym for a high-carbohydrate (rice, starch, etc.) - something cats are just not designed to process; and withholding food to a cat is a recipe for hepatic lipidosis.
+But "bland" is often a synonym for a high-carbohydrate (rice, starch, etc.) - something cats are just not designed to process; and withholding food from a cat is a recipe for hepatic lipidosis.

 Feeding a home-cooked, properly prepared diet in small amounts during the day rather than at two or three feedings is just as important.
 You can read an article on what those diets should contain, here.